Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 The resource page block layout `Resource navigation` adds a `< prev / next >` navigation on an item show page, within the context of the last browse of the
-user: search results, item set (collection/album), user selection, or an arbitrary series of items (a `Browse preview` block on a site page).
+user: search results, item set, user selection, or an arbitrary series of items (a `Browse preview` block on a site page).

 Four navigation contexts are supported, enabled via the site setting `Block Resource navigation: active contexts`: